 Miscellaneous: Many members of the Epilobium by many species of moth caterpillars.

-Once established French Willow and other Epilobium will pretty much look after themselves, perhaps a little too well, so dead head Epilobium after flowering to prevent them from self-seeding and taking over the garden.
+Once established French Willow and other Epilobium plants will pretty much look after themselves.
+Perhaps a little too well, so dead-head Epilobium after flowering to prevent them from self-seeding, and taking over the garden.

 The Epilobium genus is made up of around 165 species.

 Yes, certain Epilobium species, like the Fireweed, add color to the garden and are great for attracting pollinators.

 Epilobium angustifolium (Fireweed) is often grown by gardeners.